MoAD is open. There may be building works during your visit. The Cabinet Room is temporarily closed. Learn more

 Black and white photograph of Hon Littleton Groom presiding as Speaker in the House of Representatives with the Clerk of the House in front.

-Cursive script on a label on the side of the Speaker's Chair with the words 'The Royal Arms over the chair are carved in oak from the timbersof Westminster Hall (1399); the hinged flaps are of oak from Nelson's flagships HMS Victory (Trafalger, 21st October, 1805).
+Cursive script on a label on the side of the Speaker's Chair says 'The Royal Arms over the Chair are carved in oak from the timbers of Westminster Hall (1399); the hinged flaps are of oak from Nelson's flagships HMS Victory (Trafalgar, 21st October, 1805)'.

-Centre: Sitting in the Speaker's Chair the Sir Littleton Groom is presiding as Speaker in the House of Representatives, May 1927
+Centre: Sitting in the Speaker's Chair Sir Littleton Groom is presiding as Speaker in the House of Representatives, May 1927.

-The entire piece uses dowels rather than screws or nails.
+The Speaker's Chair uses dowels rather than screws or nails.

 This coloured technical drawing shows the proposed design of the desk that was added to the Speaker’s Chair.
 There are four different viewpoints of the desk with an outline of the chair drawn in pencil behind the desk detail.
 The front, side, and section of the desk are painted in with a light grey watercolour .